CALGARY INDEPENDENT CONTRACTOR AGREEMENT | LAWYER

 An Independent Contractor Agreement is a legally binding contract that outlines the terms and conditions of a working relationship between a business (the contracting party) and a self-employed individual or entity (the independent contractor).
 Crucially, it explicitly states that the independent contractor is not an employee of the client.
 This distinction is vital for legal, tax, and operational purposes.

-The Independent Contractor Agreement has enormous significance for both the contracting party and the independent contractor, as it is capable of outlining and firmly establishing key aspects of their business relationship, including:
+The Independent Contractor Agreement has enormous significance for both the contracting party and the independent contractor [consequences in its absence], as it is capable of outlining and firmly establishing key aspects of their business relationship, including:

 • From the perspective of the Contracting Party: